Peter-Mfitumukiza/Peter-Mfitumukiza/README.md

 ### Hi there 👋

-Here are some things to know about me:

-- 🔭 I’m currently a software engineering student at Rwanda Coding Academy
-- 🌱 I’m currently learning React and Java
-- 👯 I’m looking to collaborate on React, Angular and Node
-- 💬 You can ask me mainly about JavaScript
+Welcome to my github page!
-- 📫 You can reach me on [Twitter](https://twitter.com/MfitumukizaPet4), [Instagram](https://www.instagram.com/peter_mfitumukiza_6/) or [LinkedIn](https://www.linkedin.com/in/peter-mfitumukiza-78b8a91b4/)
+I am a backend developer using JavaScript/TypeScript and Java.
+You can reach me on [Twitter](https://twitter.com/MfitumukizaPet4), [Instagram](https://www.instagram.com/peter_mfitumukiza_6/) or [LinkedIn](https://www.linkedin.com/in/peter-mfitumukiza-78b8a91b4/)
-- ⚡ Fun fact: Can't code without music

 Technologies and tools: